Mòd Ionadail Ghlaschu

 For traditional singing there are no prescribed songs - it is 'own choice'.
 However, you should make sure the song you choose is in the traditional Gaelic style.
 Get in touch if you need help with this.

-You must bring one spare copy of the sheet music, with words in Gaelic, on the day of the competition, so we can give this to the judge.
+You must tell us the name of your song when you enter, and email us a copy in advance.
+You must also bring one spare copy of the sheet music, with words in Gaelic, on the day of the competition, so we can give this to the judge.
 Your child may not be able to compete if they don't bring this.

 Duet singing - competitions and songs